nepluno/SoapFilm3D/readme.md

 Compilation
 -----------------
-SoapFilm3D has been tested with Clang (under Mac OS X), and GCC 4.8+ (under Linux).
+SoapFilm3D has been tested with Clang (under Mac OS X), and GCC 4.8+ (under Linux and [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10)).
 Currently the MSVC compiler is partially supported without the FMMTL module.

 To compile SoapFilm3D, you'll need CMake on Mac OS X or Linux.